Bayesian Models Applied to Cyber Security Anomaly Detection Problems: Introduction

-In this review we are mainly interested in the statistical approaches to cyber security problems and we centre our attention on how the discovery of cyber threats has been tackled as an anomaly detection problem.
-In particular, we discuss three different classes of anomaly detection problems within cyber security research and the typical types of data used in each one of them.
-The first of these problems is about volume-traffic anomaly detection, the second one about network anomaly detection and, finally, the third one is about malware detection and classification.
-For each of these problems we gently describe and discuss some of the most common Bayesian models that have been used to address them.
-For other approaches to anomaly detection and cyber security, such as classical statistics, machine learning and data mining approaches the reader could direct their attention to recent reviews by \cite{Buc+Guv}, \cite{Chandola}, \cite{Gupta+Gao} and \cite{adams+heard}.
+In this review we are mainly interested in the Bayesian approaches to cyber security problems and we centre our attention on how the discovery of cyber threats has been tackled as an anomaly detection problem.
+In particular, we discuss the approaches used to detect volume-traffic anomalies, network anomalies and malicious software and the typical types of data used in each one of them.
+We of course, acknowledge that methods other than the Bayesian ones are suitable to deal with cyber threats \citep[see {\it e.g.}][ for reviews on classical statistics, machine learning and data mining approaches]{Buc+Guv, Chandola,Gupta+Gao,adams+heard}.
+The intent of this review is to present the reader with a Bayesian perspective, discussing the available options, their advantages and challenges in order to have a comprehensive understanding of the methodologies that the Bayesian framework provides.
+In Section 2, we provide some of the reasons on why we believe Bayesian methods are an interesting and appropriate approach to cyber security anomaly detection.

-Traditionally, cyber security threat detection systems have been built around signature-based methods; in this approach, large datasets of signatures of known malicious threats are developed and the network is constantly monitored to find appearances of such signatures.
+Traditionally, cyber security threat detection systems have been built around signature-based methods; in this approach, large data sets of signatures of known malicious threats are developed and the network is constantly monitored to find appearances of such signatures.
 These systems have been proved effective for known threats but can be slow or ineffective when dealing with new ones, with mutations of known ones or with time-evolving threats.
 These are some of the reasons why we need to consider alternatives to signature-based methods.
 In order to do so, statistics offers a wide range of options for cyber security problems; these include both classical and Bayesian approaches that, in general, can be built on either parametric or nonparametric assumptions.
 Statistical anomaly detection methods usually build a model of normal behaviour to be considered as a benchmark, so that departures from this behaviour might be an indication that an anomaly has occurred.